Water & Climate Change Task Force

 IWRA has formed a Water & Climate Change Task Force to help further the Association’s work on effectively bridging water and climate change science with policy development.

-IWRA is seeking participation by all interested members in the development of three topics directly related to water and climate change:
+IWRA is seeking participation by all interested members in the development of six topics directly related to water and climate change:

 - Carbon Dioxide Removal Strategies